Perbromate

-In chemistry, the perbromate ion is the anion having the chemical formula BrO4-.
+In chemistry, the perbromate ion is the anion with the chemical formula BrO4-.
 It is an oxyanion of bromine, the conjugate base of perbromic acid, in which bromine has the oxidation state +7.
 Unlike its chlorine (link=perchlorate|ClO4-) and iodine (link=periodate|IO4-) analogs, it is difficult to synthesize.
 It has tetrahedral molecular geometry.

 The term perbromate also refers to a compound that contains the BrO4- anion or the \sOBrO3 functional group.